Fine Arts Work Center: Other residency programs

 The Fine Arts Work Center offers a Returning Residency Program that encourages former Fellows to return to Provincetown by offering apartments and studios at discount rates during a number of weeks in the Spring and Fall.
 The Long-Term Residency Program for former Fellows extends the opportunity to live in Provincetown for up to three years at below-market rents.
 Five new live/work spaces at the Meadow Road development on Bradford Street are offered to former Fellows (for up to three years) who meet the affordable rental guidelines.

 In collaboration with other arts organizations around the country and abroad, the Fine Arts Work Center hosts one- to three-month Collaborative Residencies in the Summer and Fall.
 Writers or visual artists are selected on the merit of their work by the collaborating organization.
-Apartments, studio space and stipends are sponsored by the collaborating organizations.
+Apartments, studio space and stipends are sponsored by the collaborating organizations, which include Cave Canem, the Institute of American Indian Arts, Kundiman, and Lambda Literary.

 The Ohio Arts Council, a collaborative residency partner since 1994, sends a writer and a visual artist for three months every summer.
 The Maryland Institute College of Art sends one visual artist each year for a two-month period.
 Four Way Books has sponsored one month-long residency for poets published by the press.
 The Copley Society of Boston, also a long-time collaborative partner, awards a one-month residency to a visual artist.
 The Gaea Foundation also works in collaboration with the Work Center, though its residents live off-site in a cottage on Commercial Street.